 The following paragraphs highlight key aspects of Topic 610 that will apply to seller-financed sales of OREO once the new standard takes effect.
 When implementing the new standard, an institution will need to exercise judgment in determining whether a contract (within the meaning of Topic 606) exists for the sale or transfer of OREO, whether the institution has performed its obligations identified in the contract, and what the transaction price is for calculation of the amount of gain or loss.
-For additional information, please refer to the Glossary entry for "Foreclosed Assets" in the Call Report instruction books, which was updated in March 2017 to incorporate guidance on the application of the new standard to sales of OREO.
+For additional information, please refer to the Glossary entry for "Foreclosed Assets" in the Call Report instruction books, which provides guidance on the application of the new standard to sales of OREO.